Carl Forsaith: Biography

-Carl Forsaith was born on the Chester Turnpike in Auburn, New Hampshire on 2 September 1888.
+Carl Forsaith was born on the Chester Turnpike in Auburn, New Hampshire, on September 2, 1888.
 He went to Auburn Village School and Pinkerton Academy.
 He graduated with a writers' diploma and worked as a columnist for Manchester's Union Leader.
 He wrote Auburn's official history book in 1944, which contained geography information, Native American legends, etc. Forsaith, a Democrat, then served on Auburn's Board of Selectmen for almost 15 years up to his death.
-He died of natural causes on 15 August 1982 in his home on Chester Turnpike.
+He died of natural causes on August 15, 1982, in his home on Chester Turnpike.

 Legacy

-Forsaiths political skills helped shape how Auburn is run today.
-Was married to Grace Dolber, but, had no children, he had no individual to continue his works and keep the town's history.
+Forsaith's political skills helped shape how Auburn is run today.
+He was married to Grace Dolber, but, since they had no children, he had no individual to continue his works and keep the town's history.
 He donated his journal and other personal possessions to the Town of Auburn.
 They are now kept in the Griffin Free Public Library.
 His home on the Chester Turnpike was demolished because of mold in June 2012.